athomasq/athomasq.github.io/investing/investor-update-examples.md

 #### Product Update / Team Update / Finances Update / Market Update

-*Up to you which of these sections you want to include -- you may not need to include all of them every single month.
+*It's up to you which of these sections you want to include -- you may not need to include all of them every single month.
 Some of the topics you could consider including in each of these sections:*

 *Product: gaps, roadmap, customer feedback, pricing*
 *Team: hires, fires, gaps, productivity, org structure, culture challenges*
-*Sales & Marketing: campaigns, tactics, gtm motion, funnel metrics, efficiency*
+*Sales & Marketing: campaigns, tactics, motion, funnel metrics, efficiency*
 *Finances: runway, fund-raising, unit economics, deeper dive on metrics*
 *Market: competition, ecosystem, macro trends, moats and strategy*